velmie/JSON-API/README.md

 ### Filtering

-To filter collection, frontend SHOULD set filtering value to the associated attribute name in the top query object.
+To filter collection, the frontend SHOULD set the filtering value to the associated attribute name in the top query object.

 ``
 GET /people?sort=age&username=tom&age=20